|By Ruth Rice, The Tribune-Democrat, Johnstown, Pa.|

 At 62, Sadosky is very active in her community.

-She is into her second term as a school board member for Central Cambria, winning by a landslide.
+She is into her second term as a school board member for

 "I have older friends who say they can't afford it if the board raises taxes, but they're afraid to speak up," Sadosky said.
 "I told them, 'let me be your voice.' "